200SuccessCogni/cfra-v2/README.md

-# Customer Feedback and Review Analysis (CFRA) Web UI
+# Customer Feedback and Review Analysis (Sentiment 360) Web UI

-This is the README file for the Customer Feedback and Review Analysis (CFRA) Web UI project.
-CFRA Web UI is a web application that allows you to analyze and visualize customer feedback and reviews.
+This is the README file for the Customer Feedback and Review Analysis (Sentiment 360) Web UI project.
+Sentiment 360 Web UI is a web application that allows you to analyze and visualize customer feedback and reviews.
 It provides various features and tools to help you gain insights from customer feedback data.

 ## Table of Contents